 That might mean having a variety of assets in your portfolio (your portfolio is your collection of investments), or it might mean investing in stocks and shares in different types of companies, based in different industries or different countries.

 Politics, economics, climate, how many people on Instagram love (or hate) a company’s product, all have an impact on how well companies and therefore stocks and shares, perform.

 An easy way to spread your risk, or diversify, as a beginner is to invest in funds.
 These are made up of different types of assets (including bonds, stocks and shares, and other types of assets) or companies, rather than buy single stocks.

 Like choosing the best bank account, you will need to choose the type of account to hold your investments.
 When making this choice, bear tax in mind.
 As with your salary, you are liable to pay tax on income you receive through interest on your savings accounts or dividends on stocks and shares, and on returns like capital gains from selling shares.

-The exception is if your investments are held within an ISA, such as the stocks and shares ISA offered by Vitality.
+The exception is if your investments are held within an ISA.
 Jarvis explains: ‘You pay no income tax on any interest or dividends you receive, and any returns are also free of capital gains tax.’